HOPLAB-LBP/hoplab-wiki/docs/research/fmri/analysis/fmri-glm.md

 1. **gunzipping** (de-compressing `.nii.gz` files, which SPM can't handle natively)
 2. **smoothing** (mostly for localizer runs).

-The sugested way of proceeding is to create a `derivatives/pre-SPM` folder where to store a `gunzipped` output folder and a `smoothed` output folder.
+The suggested way of proceeding is to create a `derivatives/pre-SPM` folder where to store a `gunzipped` output folder and a `smoothed` output folder.

 ### Decompressing NIfTI Files